SpaceX: Leadership changes

-In November 2022, the company announced COO Gwynne Shotwell and vice president Mark Juncosa would oversee Starbase, its Texas launch facility, along with Omead Afshar, who at the time oversaw operations for Tesla in Texas.
+In November 2022, to focus on Starship, the company announced COO Gwynne Shotwell and vice president Mark Juncosa would oversee Starbase, its Texas launch facility, along with Omead Afshar, who at the time oversaw operations for Tesla in Texas.
 Shyamal Patel, who was senior director of operations at the site, would shift to its Cape Canaveral site.
-CNBC reported that these executive moves demonstrated "the sense of urgency within the company to get Starship flying".

-Taxes
+Net operating loss carryforwards

-According to The New York Times, SpaceX has likely paid little to no federal income taxes due to tax loss deferral of up to $5.4bn in deferred losses, but has privately told investors that it may never realize some or all of those losses.
+As of 2024, SpaceX has likely paid little to no federal income taxes since it was founded; it had a carryforward of $5 billion in net operating losses that can be used to offset taxes due on its next $5 billion of income.